skvadrik/re2c/README.md

 AUTHORS
 -------

-Re2c was originally written by Peter Bumbulis <peter@csg.uwaterloo.ca>.
-Since then many people contributed to the project.
+re2c was originally written by Peter Bumbulis <peter@csg.uwaterloo.ca>.
+Since then many volunteers have contributed to the project.
 The current maintainer is Ulya Trofimovich <skvadrik@gmail.com>.